SigmaWe/DocAsRef/README.md

 +
 entropy ( sim(S2, D1), sim(S2, D2), ... )

+Original BERTScore uses IDF to weight tokens.
+When expanding BERTScore to the sentence level, we use a PageRank-style algorithm to weight sentences.

 Implemented in `/pagerank`

 ### Approach 1.5 Pseudo-reference by Top-K and Top-P

+Due to the way that humans write summaries, the first few sentences in a document are more likely to be the most important ones.
+We use top-k (like first 3 sentences) and top-p (like the first 30% sentences) to select the first few sentences as pseudo-reference.

 Implemented in `top/`